 If intending to stay in Mexico for longer than 180 days, it is advisable to apply for residency.
 There are two types of residency: permanent and temporary.
 Depending on your motives for moving to Mexico and circumstances, only one might be applicable to you.

-Both procedures will be inititated by making an appointment at a Mexican consulate.
+Both procedures will be initiated by making an appointment at a Mexican consulate.
 The consulate will be in your home country, or another convenient location (outside Mexico).
-If you’re already in Mexico when applying, you will have to exit Mexico to attend appointment at the Mexican consulate of your choice.
-After your consulate appointment and upon (re-)entering Mexico, you will also attend several appointments at local immigration offices (INM).
+If you’re already in Mexico when applying, you will have to exit Mexico to attend an appointment at the Mexican consulate of your choice.
+After your consulate appointment and upon (re-)entering Mexico, you will also attend an appointment at your local immigration office (INM).
 Originals and copies of identification, certificates or statements proving status and connections depending on the visa type, financial situation, fee payment, translations of documents will be required.
-On the Riviera Maya, the process can take several months and it is helpful to have an understanding of Spanish when applying as immigration staff may not speak your language.
+It is helpful to have an understanding of Spanish when applying as immigration staff may not speak your language.
 Read more about both types here: Pros and Cons of Temporary and Permanent Residency in Mexico

 Let’s start with temporary residency.

-Temporary residence is granted for one year upon first application, and can be renewed for up to the three years.
-After four years of temporary residency you can apply for permanent residency – or sooner for family unity.
+Temporary residency is granted for one year upon first application, and can be renewed for up to three additional years.
+After four years of temporary residency in total you can apply for permanent residency – or sooner if you apply via family unity.

 Temporary residency is possible via various routes.